preethar19/forcasting-forest-fires/README.md

 fires.
 We performed a logistic regression analysis to determine which environmental variables are the greatest predictors of forest fires.
-Based on our final model, the most impactful factors are ETo, solar radiation, soil temperature, wind run, air tempertaure, and windspeed.
+Based on our final model, the most impactful factors are ETo, solar radiation, soil temperature, wind run, dewpoint, air tempertaure, and windspeed.

 **Codebook**